Martin Gardner published the tetrads found by Scott Kim in Scientific American 4 / 1977.

 Their tetrads probably are shown in 'Journal of Recreational Mathematics 10, no. 4, 1977/1978'.

 Unfortunately I haven't seen this article until now.
 Can anyone send me a copy?

 A polyomino tetrad with one hole and 5 tetrads with no holes were presented in Gardner's article.

 The following 6 tetrads with congruent regions were drawn without colors and without grid in the article.

 Scott Kim made an excellent job.
 Therefore Martin Gardner had very few questions left for the readers.

 His questions (in all cases tetrads with no hole are meant):

-According to Martin Gardner, Walter Trump (the author of this website) was the only reader who could answer question c and found a tetrad made of polyominoes of order 11.
-(Tetrad G) Robert Ammann, Greg Frederickson and Jean L. Loyer independently answered question d and found an 18-sided polygonal tetrad with bilateral symmetry.
+According to Martin Gardner, Walter Trump (the author of this website) was the only reader who could answer question (c) and found a tetrad made of polyominoes of order 11 before 1980.
+(Tetrad G) Robert Ammann, Greg Frederickson and Jean L. Loyer independently answered question (d) and found an 18-sided polygonal tetrad with bilateral symmetry.
 (Tetrad H)